 Lucianna Faraone Coccia

-This highlights the major issue of plastic pollution, reminding us that we live on an interconnected planet, where our actions have serious consequences for other life.
+It reminds us that we live on an interconnected planet, where large corporations driven for profit rather than sustainability have serious consequences for other life.
 Plastic pollution, like climate change, shows that these environmental issues are global.
 Yet, some places will experience the effects more severely than others.

 It seems too that we, like the lobster’s fate, are trapped in our current situation with pessimistic statistics and doomsday scenarios about the future of the planet.
 Lucianna subverts this by demonstrating the power of reusing waste to make art, creating conversations and connections, giving us energy to make big plastic producing companies accountable.